Renold Quinlan

-Renold Vatubua Quinlan (born 7 July 1989) is an Australian professional boxer of Indigenous and Fijian descent.
+Renold Vatubua Quinlan (born 7 July 1989) is an Australian boxer of Indigenous and Fijian descent.
 Best known for knocking out former world champion Daniel Geale, Quinlan held the IBO super-middleweight title from 2016 to 2017.

 Background

 Quinlan, who grew up in Minto and Rosemeadow and attended Sarah Redfern High School.
 His amateur career stands at 12–3.
 His maternal grandfather, Sailosi Vatubua, represented Fiji in amateur boxing and won the gold medal at the 1966 South Pacific Games in Nouméa.

 Career

 Since turning pro in 2008, Quinlan had a lay off for nearly 2 years before returning in early 2010, then had a fight a year later, early 2011.
 Then he had another 2 years off.
 A few of his fights have been on undercards against his good friend Anthony Mundine.
 He also trains out of Grant's Fitness Revolution.
 His trainer is Lepani Wilson.